doc-detective/github-action/README.md

 ### `create_issue_on_fail` (default: `false`)

 Create a GitHub issue if one or more tests fails.
-Only valid if `command` is "runTests".
+Only valid if `command` is `runTests`.

 ```yaml
 - uses: doc-detective/github-action@v1